k1er/PingUtil/README.md

 ## PingUtil
 [![CocoaPods](https://img.shields.io/cocoapods/v/XYPingUtil.svg)]()

-PingUtil is a simple ping util.
+PingUtil is a simple ping util for iOS/macOS.

 ## How To Get Started